Cosmic-crypto/a-compiler/readme.md

 - Optional debug mode

 Its entire runtime maps directly onto raw C.

+There are also limits like max vars: 512, max lines: 4096, maximum dict space: 512 and tons more which is a shame!
 This was completley done with AI (Gemini to be exact) over 2-3 days with 1-2hrs a day so if you find any errors in the code it's not me, I really don't know how to code in C. please do add changes and fixes to my code and check out [Gemini](https://aistudio.google.com/)!